cleavr/cleaverdocs/content/documentation/providers.md

+---
+title: 'Providers'
+---

 Cleavr is a server management console that connects multiple process flows together.
 For a fluid experience, we offer integrations with multiple VPS, VC, DNS, storage, and communication providers.

-Manage your various providers in the **Provider** section of Cleavr..
+Manage your various providers in the **Provider** section of Cleavr.

 The main provider to connect with to get the ball rolling the quickest is the Virtual Private Server (VPS) Provider.
 You may also know them by cloud provider, hosting provider, and other similar names.